 Residents who opt for ground-mounted solar panels (instead of roof-mounted solar or solar-on-a-pole) can make their solar array pollinator-friendly!
 By planting seed mixes under your solar panels that benefit local pollinators, like bees, butterflies, and other insects, you’ll be creating wildlife-friendly habitat on otherwise barren land.
 On top of the benefits for wildlife, the cool micro-climate created by vegetation increases panel efficiency.
 In addition, pollinator-friendly solar has the added benefit of boosting plant productivity, which is great if you live on or near a farm, or just want to beautify your garden.

-Contact Adeline Murthy with the County’s Sustainability Division at 505-992-9862 or [bot protected email address]
+Contact Jacqueline Beam with the County’s Sustainability Division at [bot protected email address] or (505) 992-9832